ashiqullahmg/dice_flutter/README.md

 A new Flutter application.

 ## A Flutter Dice Game
 This is a simple dice game in Flutter.
 I have modified it with winning, loosing and other functionalities.
-App launches, playr 1 can start the dice rolling first, you may change it to player 2 as well.
+App launches, player 1 can start the dice rolling first, you may change it to player 2 as well.
 Each player gets only 10 turns.
-After completing these turns, the the app decides the winner.
-Although, I could, I haven't used functions here as this is my second application in flutter.
+After completing their turns, the the app decides the winner.
+Although I could, I haven't used functions here as this is my second application in flutter.

 ## Future Work
   1. Use functions